lsculv/license-picker/README.md

   LICENSE...
     License(s) to generate in the current directory.
 The default file name for a single license choice is `LICENSE`.
-Multiple licenses can be choosen, and each will be named to indicate what license it is.
-For example choosing the MIT and Apache 2.0 licenses will create the files `LICENSE-MIT` and `LICENSE-APACHE`.
+Multiple licenses can be chosen, and each will be named to indicate what license it is.
+For example, choosing the MIT and Apache 2.0 licenses will create the files `LICENSE-MIT` and `LICENSE-APACHE`.